kotsiossav/union_shop/requirments.md

 - [x] Fix imports across the project to reference the new layout.dart exports:
   - Replace imports of homepage.dart classes with images_layout.dart.
   - Remove now-unused imports from homepage.dart.
-- [ ] Add product cards to SalePage (lib/sale_page.dart):
+- [x] Add product cards to SalePage (lib/sale_page.dart):
-  - Create a product list (image, title, price) and render ProductCard widgets in a responsive grid.
+  - [x] Create a product list (image, title, price) and render ProductCard widgets in a responsive grid.
-  - Ensure ProductCard supports tap/navigation to ProductPage.
+  - [x] Ensure ProductCard supports tap/navigation to ProductPage.
+- [x] Run `flutter analyze` and `dart format` and fix any resulting issues.
+- [x] Implement Firebase backend to store product card details:
+  - [x] Add Firebase / Firestore integration, model schema for products (image, title, price, category, stock). — Made it for SalePage
 - [ ] Add/update widget tests:
   - Verify SalePage renders product grid and ProductCard widgets.
   - Update any tests that referenced moved classes to import layout.dart.
-- [ ] Run `flutter analyze` and `dart format` and fix any resulting issues.
-- [ ] Implement Firebase backend to store product card details:
-  - Add Firebase / Firestore integration, model schema for products (image, title, price, category, stock).
-  - Implement CRUD helpers and sync with local UI.
-  - Add basic security rules and auth gating for admin edits.
-  - Add migration / seed script or instructions for initial product data.
 - [ ] Design a universal ProductPage that adapts to the current collection:
   - ProductPage should accept a collection/category identifier or query and load matching products (from Firestore or local source).
   - Support navigation so CollectionsPage taps open ProductPage scoped to that collection.